 Andrew Hoy, who has competed as an equestrian rider for Australia at eight Olympic games.
 His approach to horsemanship and the active pursuit of getting the fundamental techniques right has always struck a chord with me, both in my own endeavours in horse riding, but also in all other aspects of my life, including work.
 There is no short-cut for learning – you must put in the hours and an effective training structure if you want to reach your full potential.
 He was 62 at his last Olympics in Tokyo and is looking ahead to the Paris 2024 games.

-Want to join the BAI team in Australia?
+Want to join the BAI team?
 Head over to our careers page